zulfidly/Multi-Step-Form/README.md

  - an attempt on this [Challenge](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ) by [frontendmentor.io](https://www.frontendmentor.io/)

  ### Gaining usage understanding of :
- - v-if, v-else, v-bind(:), v-show directive
+ - v-if, v-else, v-bind(:), v-show directive s
  - the @click event listener
  - form @submit.prevent
  - the slot tag, and v-slot